danieljwilson/obsidian/Personal/peerScholar psya01 2020.md

 >I agree with your peers that [] is not a good approach.

->It was clear that you spent time considering and implementing the suggestions of your peers.
+>It was clear that you spent time considering and implementing the suggestions of your peers where deemed appropriate.

 > While your reflection showed that you put thought into how to improve your paper, it would have been stronger if you had indicated how you had addressed - or decided not to - each of your peers' feedback.